 - Review lenders from the suggested lender list.
 (You have the option to use any lender of your choice outside of the suggested lenders that are listed.)

 - Once a lender has been selected, please follow the link to your choice of lender.
 You will be redirected to the lender website to complete the application process.

-- Once your loan has been certified, your student account will reflect the amount that you were approved for.
+- Once your loan has been certified, your student account will reflect the amount for which you were approved.